-The OHIO Guarantee will not affect tuition at OHIO's Regional Campuses; however, each student, regardless of whether starting on a regional campus or the Athens campus, will be placed in the appropriate Guarantee cohort upon initial enrollment at any OHIO campus.
+The OHIO Guarantee does not affect tuition at OHIO's Regional Campuses or eCampus; however, each student, regardless of whether starting on a regional campus, eCampus, or the Athens campus, is placed in the appropriate Guarantee cohort upon initial enrollment at any OHIO campus.
 Then, when a student relocates to the Athens campus, he or she will be in the same cohort in which he or she started and will pay that cohort's rates under The OHIO Guarantee.

 How does it work?

 You pay a pre-determined amount per semester your first year, and for the next three years.
 Provided you complete your degree in four years, your tuition schedule will not change.
-First year students will pay a fixed tuition rate, which will remain in effect for four years.
-Students in certain academic programs will pay additional course fees but these will also be set four years in advance.
+First year students pay a fixed tuition rate, which remains in effect for four years.
+Students in certain academic programs pay additional course fees but these are set four years in advance.

 What is included?

-The Athens Campus undergraduate individual course fees will be included as a single unchanging rate in the OHIO Guarantee.
-There will be clear guidelines and exceptions outlined, including, but not limited to:
+The Athens Campus undergraduate individual course fees are included as a single unchanging rate in The OHIO Guarantee.
+There are clear guidelines and exceptions, including, but not limited to:

 Are there additional student costs included in The OHIO Guarantee?

-Students in The OHIO Guarantee will be subject to a level housing rate that represents the various housing options available.
-Also, students in The OHIO Guarantee will be subject to a level meal plan rate based upon the type of meal plan selected.
+Students in The OHIO Guarantee are subject to a level housing rate that represents the various housing options available.
+Also, students in The OHIO Guarantee are subject to a level meal plan rate based upon the type of meal plan selected.

 How is my financial aid affected?

 Scholarships and financial aid packages hold their value through The OHIO Guarantee.
-Because the cost of attending OHIO will remain steady, the same percentage of those costs will be met by any renewable scholarship for each fall and spring semester of a student's four years at OHIO, assuming that renewable scholarship criteria are maintained.
+Because the cost of attending OHIO remains steady, the same percentage of those costs are met by any renewable scholarship for each fall and spring semester of a student's four years at OHIO, assuming that renewable scholarship criteria are maintained.
 By contrast, in a model of increasing annual costs, a smaller percentage of a student's educational costs would be met each year.
-Additionally, if a student's first priority filing status and financial need as determined by the FAFSA remains consistent, any available federal, state, and institutional funding would be similar each year, though term amounts may vary.
+Additionally, if a student's first priority filing status and financial need as determined by the FAFSA remains consistent, any available federal, state, and institutional funding are similar each year, though term amounts may vary.